Chocolate Ganache Tartelette

 Makes 1 large tart or 4-6 tartelettes.
 Serves 4-6.

-- In a large bowl, beat the egg with a fork.
-Add the sugar, the almond meal and the salt and mix with a wooden spatula until it whitens.
+In a large bowl, beat the egg with a fork.
+Add the sugar, the almond flour and the salt and mix with a wooden spatula until it whitens.
 Add the flour and mix vividly.

 6. Roll out the dough on a floured surface.
 It should be about 2 mm thick.